 Life Cycle Assessment is a process to evaluate the environmental burdens associated with a product, process, or activity by identifying and quantifying energy and materials used and wastes released to the environment and assess the impact of the natural resources used and the production process releases to the environment.
-The assessment includes the entire life cycle of the product, process or activity and includes the extraction of raw materials; the processing, manufacturing, and fabrication of the product; the transportation or distribution of the product to the consumer; the use of the product by the consumer; and the disposal or recovery of the product after its useful life.
+The assessment includes the entire life cycle of the product, process or activity, or defined parts of the life cycle.
+It can include the extraction of raw materials; the processing, manufacturing, and fabrication of the product; the transportation or distribution of the product to the consumer; the use of the product by the consumer; and the disposal or recovery of the product after its useful life.

-The purpose of the LCA method is to analyze and compare the overall environmental impacts of products and services in order to improve various processes (production, use, etc.), assist in product/service policy making, and to provide tools for decision making on reducing environmental impacts of products and service at the product development stage.
+The purpose of the LCA method is to analyze and compare the overall environmental impacts of products and services in order to improve various processes (production, use, etc.), assist in product / service policymaking, and to provide tools for decision making on reducing environmental impacts of products and services at the development stage.